Bryan Baeumler

 Bryan Baeumler (born 18 April 1974) is a Canadian television host on several HGTV/HGTV Canada shows.
-A former handyman and businessman, he translated those careers into a series of TV shows about home renovations in Canada and expanding to hotel renovations in the Bahamas.
+A former handyman and businessman, he translated those careers into a series of TV shows about home renovations in Canada and the U.S. as well as a hotel renovation in the Bahamas.
 He has won a Gemini Award for his hosting and has published a book on home renovations.

 Early life and education

 Learning the trade from his father, an aircraft engineer, Baeumler spent his childhood summers constructing his family's cottage.
 At 14, Baeumler opened his own handyman business doing odd jobs for neighbors.
 He received his B.A. in Political Science and Business from the University of Western Ontario in 1996.

 Business activity

 Baeumler worked from 1995 to 2003 running an air-cargo business.

 After working as a builder, he founded a construction company, which became Baeumler Quality Construction and Renovations Inc., of which he is president and CEO.

-In 2011, Baeumler launched Baeumler Approved, a website that aids homeowners connect with home-service companies in Canada.
+In 2011, Baeumler launched Baeumler Approved, a website that aids homeowners in connecting with home-service companies in Canada.
 Baeumler became the spokesperson of HeyBryan, a peer-to-peer mobile marketplace app that connects homeowners with home-service providers, in 2018.

-In 2017 Bryan and his wife Sarah bought a defunct abandoned beachfront resort on South Andros, Bahamas, and renovated it into a new sustainable luxury resort, Caerula Mar Club, that opened in December 2019, that they own and operate.
-With the location in the Bahamas, the Baeumlers undertook actions for disaster relief in 2019 in the wake of Hurricane Dorian.
-Though the storm did not hit their resort, their employees were affected through friends and relations on the devastated islands further to the north.
+In 2017 Bryan and his wife, Sarah Baeumler, bought an abandoned beachfront resort on South Andros, Bahamas, and renovated it into a new sustainable luxury resort, Caerula Mar Club.
+Just months before they opened the resort in December 2019, the Bahamas was hit by Hurricane Dorian.
+Although the storm did not directly hit their resort, their employees were impacted through friends and relations on the devastated islands to the north.